 This news weighed heavily on the minds of just about every speaker at the recent Palos Verdes Estates Planning Commission hearings.
 Most of the speakers had heard of it, yet they still spoke passionately against the proposed sites.

 Palos Verdes residents don’t like bullies and we really don’t like bullshit.
 More importantly, we understand our speech is protected under the First Amendment and that California’s tough Anti-SLAPP laws are on our side.
 Plus, there are lots of outstanding attorneys on the Peninsula who are watching our backs.
 We’re not looking for a fight but we won’t be intimidated.

 What happens next is entirely up to Crown Castle.
 Palos Verdes residents would like better cell phone coverage but we won’t allow cell towers in the heart of residential neighborhoods right next to our homes.
 We won’t be intimidated by false claims and legal threats.
 We would welcome the opportunity to work in good faith with Crown Castle.
-We will not accept false claims of entitlement, rigged rules, half-assed and misleading engineering analysis, or tactics aimed at pitting neighbor against neighbor.
+We will not accept false claims of entitlement, rigged rules, half-assed and mistaken engineering analysis, or tactics that result in pitting neighbor against neighbor.

-We understand their end game and fully grasp how they’ve tried to manipulate our city governments into rubber-stamping their grand plans.
+We understand their end game and fully grasp how they’ve tried to influence our city governments into rubber-stamping their grand plans.
 We are open to fresh start but will not play their game.